CSCfi/csc-user-guide/docs/data/sensitive-data/creating_containers.md

 Note that this installation process needs to be done only once for a virtual machine.

-## 3. Creating a singularity sand box
+## 3. Creating a singularity container

-### 3.1 Defaults file
 There are many ways to create new Singularity containers.
 You can crate the a conntainer by creating a _sandbox_ in to which you log in and add contect by typing installation commands.
 Alternatively you can automatize the installation process so that you collect all the commands and settings to a _singularity definiton_ file that instucts the installation process.
+A detailed view to the container building processes is provided by the [Singularity manual](https://sylabs.io/guides/3.8/user-guide/build_a_container.html)

-Here we use a mixture of this two.
-We first use a simple definition file to create a new continer sandbox and then we and the actual software installations manually.
+Here we use a mixture of these two approaches.
+We first use a simple definition file to create a new continer sandbox that contains a set of tools for software installation.
+Then we open a shell session to the container sandbox and do the actual software installations manually.

+### 3.1 Defaults file

 First open a new file called _ubuntu_with_inst_tools.def_ with command: